dai-shi/react-tracked/README.md

 ## API

 There's only one function exported from the library.
-This `createContainer` create a provider and other hooks.
+This `createContainer` creates a provider and other hooks.

 ### createContainer